-It all really started when Canada and I called it quits seventeen years ago (an early version of conscious uncoupling).
+It all started when Canada and I called it quits seventeen years ago (the earliest version of conscious uncoupling).
 I crossed the pond to Denmark where I got a degree, job, group of friends, and fell in love over and over and over again.
-Yet, it wasn’t enough to calm the disquiet bubbling in my stomach.
+Yet, all those experiences weren’t enough to calm the disquiet that took up residence in my core.
 Before long, I cut all attachments, packed up and hit the road.

 I’ve been around and I’m not ashamed to say it, having engaged in long trysts with Asia, Sub-Saharan Africa, the Middle East and Americas.
-I’m difficult to pin down for, even when “settled,” I’ll skip town whenever possible to explore other cities, states, and countries.
-I move to be inspired, learn and transition.
+I’m difficult to pin down as, even when “settled,” I like skip town whenever possible to explore other cities, states, and countries.
+Desperate to be inspired, I like to move to learn and transition.

 And let go of all the things I no longer choose to carry.

 There’s a lot of soul-shaking things happening in my life right now, and I know I’m not alone.
-But as I prepare to embark on another set of adventures, with no finish line in sight, I’m acutely aware that not all wandering involves drinking tequila on the beach until 4 am or living happily ever after with the person you think “completes you.”
-Hell, it may not even involve taking a plane from one time zone to another since fair number of journeys are not only about fun.
+But as I prepare to embark on another set of adventures, with no finish line in sight, I’m acutely aware that not all wandering involves drinking tequila on the beach until 4 AM or living happily ever after with the person you think “completes you.”
+Hell, it may not even involve taking a plane from one time zone to another since a fair number of journeys are not about fun and making things epic.

-Many have little to do with physical distance or involve being in possession of a passport.
+These have little to do with physical distance.
+They don’t require being in possession of a passport.

 It just so happens, in my case, physical activity is my oft-used mode of transport.
 I’ve scouted out gyms, yoga studios, and outdoor spaces to hit up when I travel, and I’ve done it for as long as I can remember.
 I get a kick out of unrolling my mat or lacing up my shoes at a new club or venue.
 Aside from beating jet lag, it’s a chance to get a fresh perspective and meet new people—many who (like you) use similar outlets to unwind and tackle their demons.

 The prime emotion I feel when Ibrahim yells: TERROR.
-Do I care?
+Do I stop?
 Nope.
-At MC Boxing Club in Brussels.
+Boxing in Brussels.